mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 * Use the command `monitor reset halt` to halt the processor (required to load code)
 * Use the command `load` to load new code onto the board
 * Use the command `monitor reset init` to restart the processor
-* The reset of the GDB commands are the same
+* The rest of the GDB commands are the same

 ## Functional Peripherals
 * NVIC Interrupts